ololiuhqui/magnolia-free-hugo-theme/README.md

 ### 5. SEO ready

 - Every page has an easily customizable meta description and a unique meta title for better and easier indexing.
 Each post has the option of adding a featured image, and, if not found, `assets/img/meta-image` will be used instead as meta image for Google, Facebook and Twitter.
 All pages that do not have a featured image will have the `meta-image` by default (eg. homepage, office etc).
   There is a `robots.txt` file which indicates the correct location of the sitemap index for faster indexing.
+There's also an option in config to block AI scrapers via robots, this will increase your website **privacy** as well as **digital resiliency**, and also could help avoid altering your analytics.

 ### 6. Google Analytics supported